AtulChegg/teleparty-r2-chat/README.md

 - **Typing Indicators**: Shows exactly which users are typing messages in real-time
 - **System Messages**: Notifications when users join or leave the chat
 - **Message History**: Automatically loads all previous messages when joining a room
-- **Toast Notifications**: Non-intrusive notifications for important events:
+- **Enhanced Toast Notifications**: Comprehensive feedback for all user interactions:
-  - Connection status (connected/disconnected)
+  - Connection status changes (connected/disconnected/reconnecting)
   - Room creation and joining success/failures
+  - Message sending status including offline queuing
-  - Error messages
+  - Error messages with detailed context
   - User join/leave notifications
+  - Profile updates
 - **Responsive Design**: Works on desktop and mobile devices
 - **User List**: Keeps track of all users in the room
 - **Customizable Profiles**: User nicknames and optional profile images
+- **Offline Support**: Messages are queued when offline and sent when reconnected
+- **Automatic Reconnection**: Seamlessly handles connection drops
+- **Message Persistence**: Retains messages even after page refresh

 ## Technologies Used